-I have forever loved how my Mother-in-law fills up drawstring Santa sacks for Christmas instead of stockings.
-This year, I decided, was the year that I was going to make some for our family too!
+So, a few years ago, I decided to finally make some for our family too!
 Ignore the fact that I decided to do this only 48 hours before Christmas morning!
 Haha!
-Thankfully, I have a wonderful fabric shop owner who let me come grab some fabric last minute (Thank you Jamie from @pink_peony_creations).
-I picked out some fabulous Christmas fabrics and colors!
+Thankfully, I had a wonderful fabric shop owner who let me come grab some fabric last minute (Thank you Jamie from @pink_peony_creations).
+I was able to pick out some perfect Christmas fabrics and colors for each of the members of my family!

 Pinterest has an abundance of tutorials and patterns for drawstring bags.
 I took inspiration from several of them to create these.
 The majority of the instructions I followed, I found on Jeni Baker’s tutorial for Lined Drawstring Bags.
 She has great instructions and a video tutorial!
 You can check out her instagram @jenib320 for tons of inspo on her bags and using them as reusable gift wrap- love that!